Aosana/Brii/README.md

 To change your installation's language setting, open the Steam Properties window, navigate to the _Language_ tab, and select _English_ from the dropdown menu.

+### Clean Skyrim

+It is highly recommended that you uninstall the game through Steam, delete the game folder, and reinstall it.
+You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting the contents within it.

+[This](https://imgur.com/a/1dySo8q) is approximately what a clean Skyrim install should look like after a clean reinstallation.